pavdwest/fastapi_sqlalchemy_async/README.md

 # Overview

-A dockerised stack containing the following components:
+A dockerised multi-tenant (by schema) stack containing the following components:

 * FastAPI backend
 * Postgres 15 database